The grant application for the 2018-2019 school year will be released on August 15th.

 Application Deadline – Friday, September 21, 2018

 The Education Foundation provides grants to teachers and schools for projects that enhance student learning within St. Vrain Valley Schools.
 Previous grants have been awarded to fund technology, learning tools, field trips, and curriculum enhancement materials.
-Grants are reviewed on a case-by-case basis; however, most successful applicants seek funding in the $500 – $1,500 range.
-A volunteer review committee will convene mid-October and grants will be awarded by October 31st.
+Grants are reviewed on a case-by-case basis; however, most successful applicants seek funding in the $500 – $2,000 range.
+A volunteer review committee will convene mid-October and grants will be awarded by no later than November 9th.
 The Education Foundation will assist in seeking additional funding for a certain amount of proposals that have been approved by the grant committee, but where there is a lack of foundation funding to support.

 Over the years here is what teachers say about the impact of Education Foundation grants:

 Please accept my thanks for the grant to support 'Hook Them With a Nook'.
 It is difficult for ELL students to read at the proper level when they must choose books from the library.
 They feel embarassed checking out lower-level books in the presence of their peers and often attempt to read books above their level.
 The electronic reading [devices] created interest and excitement in students.
 They feel comfortable making their reading choices and read at the beginning of class each day."